Schaumburg woman's disappearance shatters close-knit family

 Schaumburg police Sgt.
 Christy Lindhurst said fixed-wing and helicopter flyovers of the area have found no sign of the car or evidence of an accident.

-Glasgow praised the help Schaumburg police have contributed to the investigation in the Bourbannais area.
+Glasgow praised the help Schaumburg police have contributed to the investigation in the Bourbonnais area.

 "Law enforcement is to be commended," he said.
 "Schaumburg has devoted a great deal of resources to this."